nav-x-llc/nav-x-docs/en/business-central/Commissions/getting-started.md

 You can automatically send commission reports to your salespeople via email.
 This way, you do not have to manually send out reports and also do not require your salespeople to log on to the system to review their commissions.
 If you choose to **Enable Automatic Emailing**, you have to configure the [SMTP Mail Setup](https://docs.microsoft.com/en-us/dynamics365/business-central/admin-how-setup-email).
 The automatic emailing functionality is processed through a job defined on the job queue.
 To review and activate the job, please review the [job queue setup](job-queue-setup.md).
 Hover over the fields to read a short description or review the [Commission Report](report-commission.md) request page settings for further details on the different settings.

+### To manage Posting Accounts

+In the next step of the wizard, you can select different G/L Accounts for the commission liabilities and commission expenses.
+When commissions are processed, these accounts are used to post the commissions to the general ledger.
+One setup can be done per customer posting group.
+If you want to use different G/L Accounts for different salespeople, you can define this on the individual salesperson's setup card.
+Read more on [Salesperson setups](salesperson-setup.md).

 ### To manage user setups

 Each user can see their own commissions, based on the **Salespers./Purch.
 Code** defined in the **User Setup** page.
 However, normal users cannot modify commissions or process commissions.
 Only commission managers have the rights to modify commission rates, process commissions at month end, and see all commissions.
 This following page will allow you to define the users that are commission managers.
 Just activate **Commission Manager** for each user that should have those rights.